 If you have chosen other symbols besides the tall type or if Value is selected under Size, the symbols will size proportionately along both axes.

-• Range shows a range of sizes for your features based on the attribute you choose for this style.
+- Range shows a range of sizes for your features based on the attribute you choose for this style.
 The Scene Viewer will automatically provide a default range of real-world sizes for the 3D object symbol based on the current extent.
-As you zoom in and out, you can click the Fit symbol size to view button Fit symbol to view to adjust the symbols to be appropriately sized in the current view.
+As you zoom in and out, you can click the Fit symbol size to view button to adjust the symbols to be appropriately sized in the current view.
 The Min and Max fields determine the minimum and maximum real-world sizes of your 3D object symbols.

-• For example, if you have a scene of a park with trees, you may need to change the size of the tree symbols as you zoom in and out.
-To do this, first click the Fit symbol size to view button Fit symbol to view to scale the tree symbols to your current view, then fine tune the tree sizes by changing the Min and Max values.
+- For example, if you have a scene of a park with trees, you may need to change the size of the tree symbols as you zoom in and out.
+To do this, first click the Fit symbol size to view button to scale the tree symbols to your current view, then fine tune the tree sizes by changing the Min and Max values.

 Note: